FRRouting/frr/doc/developer/cli.rst

    ``word`` tokens (e.g. constant words).
 This is useful if some parts of a command are optional.
 The type will be ``const char *``.
 -  ``[no]`` will be passed as ``const char *no``.
--  Pointers will be ``NULL`` when the argument is optional and the user did not use it.
+-  Most pointers will be ``NULL`` when the argument is optional and the user did not supply it.
+As noted in the table above, some prefix struct type arguments are passed as pointers to all-zeroes structs, not as ``NULL`` pointers.
 -  If a parameter is not a pointer, but is optional and the user didn't use it, the default value will be passed.
 Check the ``_str`` argument if you need to determine whether the parameter was omitted.